 Day 3 Dong Van / Meo Vac

-Time is also spent seeing the Lung Cu tower.
+Afternoon finds us in the pass of Ma Pi Leng.
+Here we take a hike along beautiful mountains.
 We are rewarded with a brilliant backdrop of picturesque valleys covered in rice paddies.

 Late in this afternoon we arrive in Meo Vac for the night in a hotel.
 (Breakfast, lunch and dinner are included).